Expensify/App/docs/articles/expensify-classic/get-paid-back/reports/Create-A-Report.md

 To retract a **Processing** report on the web app, click the Undo Submit button at the upper left-hand corner of the report.

 To complete this from the mobile app, simply open the report from within your app and click the **Retract** button at the top of the report.

+**Note:** The Retract option is not available for reports on workspaces with Instant Submit set as the Scheduled Submit frequency, since expenses are submitted instantly and cannot be retracted

 # How to share a report